A classification of radial or totally geodesic ends of real projective orbifolds I: a survey of results: Ends

 Suppose that $M$ has totally geodesic embedded surfaces $S_1,.., S_m$ homotopic to the ends. \begin{itemize} \item We remove the outside of $S_j$s to obtain a properly convex real projective orbifold $M'$ with totally geodesic boundary. \item Each $S_i$ corresponds to a disjoint union of totally geodesic domains $\bigcup_{j \in J} \tilde S_{i, j}$ for a collection $J$.
 For each $\tilde S_{i, j} \subset B$, a group $\Gamma_{i,j}$ acts on it where $\tilde S_{i, j}/\Gamma_{i, j}$ is a closed orbifold projectively diffeomorphic to $S_i$. \item Then $\Gamma_{i, j}$ fixes a point $p_{i,j}$ outside the ellipsoid by taking the dual point of $\tilde S_{i, j}$ outside the ellipsoid. \item Hence, we form the cone $M_{i, j} := \{p_{i, j}\} \ast \tilde S_{i, j}$. \item We obtain the quotient $M_{i, j}/\Gamma_{i, j} -\{p_{i, j}\}$ and identify $\tilde S_{i, j}/\Gamma_{i, j}$ to $S_{i,j}$ in $M'$ to obtain the examples of real projective manifolds with R-ends. \item $(p_{i, j}\ast \tilde S_{i, j})^{o}$ is a p-R-end neighborhood and the end is a totally geodesic R-end. \end{itemize} This orbifold is called the {\em hyper-ideal extension} of the hyperbolic manifolds as real projective manifolds.
 By Proposition \ref{prop-lensend}, these will be lens-shaped.

 Following proposition shows that many lens-shaped R-ends exist.

 \begin{proposition} Suppose that $M$ is a strongly tame convex real projective orbifold.
 Let $\tilde E$ be a p-R-end of $M$ with admissible $\pi_{1}(\tilde E)$.
 Suppose that \begin{itemize} \item the holonomy group of the p-end fundamental group $\pi_{1}(\tilde E)$ \begin{itemize} \item is generated by the homotopy classes of finite orders or \item is generated by elements whose holonomy transformation fixes the p-end vertex with eigenvalues $1$ \end{itemize} and \item $\tilde E$ has a $\pi_{1}(\tilde E)$-invariant $n-1$-dimensional totally geodesic properly convex domain $D$ in a p-end neighborhood and not containing the p-end vertex in the closure of $D$. \end{itemize} Then the p-R-end $\tilde E$ is lens-shaped. \end{proposition} \begin{proof} Let $\tilde M$ be the universal cover of $M$ in $\SI^n$.
-It will be sufficient to prove for this case. $\tilde E$ is a p-R-end of $M$, and $\tilde E$ has a $\pi_{1}(\tilde E)$-invariant $n-1$-dimensional totally geodesic properly convex domain $D$.
+It will be sufficient to prove for this case. $\tilde E$ is a p-R-end of $M$, and $\tilde E$ has a $\pi_{1}(\tilde E)$-invariant $n-1$-dimensional totally geodesic properly convex domain $D$. {Since $D$ projects to $\tilde \Sigma_{\tilde E}$, the domain $D$ is transverse to radial rays from $\bv_{\tilde E}$. }

 Under the first assumption, since the end fundamental group $\Gamma_{\tilde E}$ is generated by elements of finite order, the eigenvalues of the generators corresponding to the p-end vertex $\bv_{\tilde E}$ equal $1$ and hence every element of the end fundamental group has $1$ as the eigenvalue at $\bv_{\tilde E}$.